John Allsopp

 I'm one of the founders of the Web Directions Conferences.

 In 2000, I wrote A dao of web design for A List Apart.
 Described as "A manifesto for anyone working on the web" by Jeremy Keith, and cited as a key inspiration for Responsive Web Design by Ethan Marcotte.
-It outlined the idea that the Web is its own medium, and we must embrace its characteristics, not decry them as bugs.
+It outlined the idea that the Web is its own medium, and we must embrace its characteristics, not criticise them as bugs.
 It's gratifying to have something written so (relatively) long ago still remembered.

 Read my detailed bio for some more if you're interested.